Founder & Executive Director: Antonia Mulvey

 Jessica Stober currently provides advisory services to LAW relating to project development and design in Palestine, with a view to providing senior legal advisory services on the practical application of International Humanitarian Law.
 She is also working on project development for LAW in the field of accountability in Sri Lanka.
 Jessica began her legal career as a legal aid solicitor in London before pursuing international legal work for INGOs in conflict-affected areas, including; the Sudan, Afghanistan and Palestine.

-Jack Torbet is LAW’s London-based Legal Fellow.
+Jack Torbet is LAW’s London-based Legal Researcher.
 His research currently focuses on the practical application of international law, particularly in the fields of natural resource exploitation and conflict-related sexual violence.
 Prior to joining LAW, he worked in legal publishing.
 Jack holds an LL.M from SOAS, through which he worked on early scoping exercises related to the No Safe Haven initiative, and an LL.B from the University of Glasgow.

 Jitka Vrtelova is a Legal Fellow in LAW’s Geneva office.
 Her research primarily revolves around conflict-related sexual violence and the practice of female genital mutilation.
 Prior to joining LAW, Jitka worked as a Research Assistant at the Harvard Law School International Law and Armed Conflict Program.
 Jitka holds an LL.M. from Harvard Law School and a B.A. in Law and International Politics from Aberystwyth University.